Harish795/harish795/README.md

 <img align="right" width="200" height="140" hspace="150" src="https://media.giphy.com/media/IpeYSEZshTefe/giphy.gif"/>

+I live in India and I like to develop software and build website as a hobby.
+I never followed any school education for developing software but, learned everything i know by watching Youtube tutorials and just lots of searchings.

 - 🔭 I am currently making a script which automatically joins my classes
 - 🌱 I’m currently learning about making Python Modern GUIs
 - 🥅 2021 Goals: Learn C/C++ , Android Development